 There are several other uncommon forms of allergy medication, such as corticosteroids and leukotriene inhibitors.
 Both work in different ways and have different purposes.

 Leukotriene inhibitors inhibit a particular class of inflammation-producing chemicals called leukotrienes.
 This medication is typically used for asthma treatment but has been approved by the FDA for allergies.
-This type of medication is associated with a series of psychological side effects like hallucination, depressive episodes, and suicidal ideation.
+This type of medication is associated with a series of psychological side effects like hallucinations, depressive episodes, and suicidal ideation.
 If you experience any of these symptoms while on leukotriene inhibitors, contact your doctor immediately.

 Corticosteroids relieve symptoms by suppressing allergy-related inflammation.
 Long-term use of topical corticosteroids can cause thinning skin and mucous membranes.
 Some powerful corticosteroids can cause disturbances in the hormonal levels of the body.